DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - 🔨written documents: checks, printed contracts, handrwitten letters/notes
         - 🔨computer systems: components, local/portable storage, memory etc
         - 🔨visual/audio: visual and audio evidence pertient to a security investigation could include photographs, video, taped recordings, and surveillance footage from security cameras
-    - Several investigative techniques can be used when conducting analysis:
-        -  media analysis: examining the bits on a hard drive that are intact dispite not having an index
-        - software analysis: focuses on an applications and malware, determining how it works and what it's trying to do, with a goal of attribution

 - 7.1.4 Digital forensics tools, tactics, and procedures
     - Digital forensics: the scientific examination and analysis of data from storage media so that the information can be used as part of an investigation to identify the culprit or the root cause of an incident
-    - **Live evidence**: data stored in a running system e.g. random access memory (RAM), cache, and buffers
+    - 🍍**Live evidence**: data stored in a running system e.g. random access memory (RAM), cache, and buffers
         - Examining a live system can change the state of the evidence
             - small changes like interacting with the keyboard, mouse, loading/unloading programs, or of course powering off the system, can change or eliminate live evidence
         - Whenever a forensic investigation of a storage drive is conducted, two identical bit-for-bit copies of the original drive should be created first
-    - **eDiscovery**: the process of identifying, collecting, and producing electronic evidence in legal proceedings
+    - 🍍**eDiscovery**: the process of identifying, collecting, and producing electronic evidence in legal proceedings

 - 7.1.5 Artifacts (e.g. computer, network, mobile device)
     - Forensic artifacts: remnants of a system or network breach/attempted breach, which and may or may not be relevant to an investigation or response